alexdunae/yana/README.md

 Preview the site at [localhost:4567](http://localhost:4567/).

 Everything relating to the site in progress is in the `source` directory.
 The `build` directory is created before uploading the live site and shouldn't ever be edited directly.

+## WordPress and version control

+WordPress is a git submodule.
+We don't deploy any of the core WP files, just the theme (TODO: and plugins?).

+To upgrade the local version of WordPress to whatever is the latest, run:

+    cd wordpress
+    git checkout master
+    git pull

+To upgrade the local version of WordPress to a tagged release, run:

+    cd wordpress
+    git fetch --tags
+    git checkout 3.7

 ## Deployment